jackyhuynh/MyCeePlusPlusKB/source/05_Recursion/Recursions.md

 This C++ code demonstrates a variety of recursive algorithms, such as calculating the factorial of a number, generating Fibonacci numbers, reversing a string, and solving the Tower of Hanoi puzzle.
 I'll break down each part of the code, explaining its functionality, and provide diagrams where relevant.

 ## Recursion vs. loop
-Certainly!
 Let's break down the concepts of recursion and loops to clarify their differences.

 ### What is Recursion?